-With Facebook hearings, and privacy changes across the board, data privacy and security has been at the top of everybody’s mind in recent months.
-In exchange for the convenience of information being readily accessible people are more willing share sensitive data when they assume it is being kept safe.
+With Facebook hearings data privacy and security has been on everybody’s mind in recently.
+In exchange for the convenience of information being readily accessible, people are more willing share sensitive data, assuming it’s safe.

 In order to participate in the digital environment, most people have accepted that they have to share personal information through email and website forms.
-In exchange, they can enjoy many conveniences and enhanced service experiences.
-In return for consumers’ willingness to share their data, it’s expected that organizations have a corresponding obligation to handle that data with the utmost discretion.
+As compensation, they can enjoy many conveniences and enhanced service experiences.
+In return for consumers’ willingness to share their data, it’s expected that organizations handle data with the utmost discretion.

 The perks and pitfalls of healthcare’s digital transformation

 Healthcare is a prime example of an industry in which the digital revolution has produced radical changes in the customer experience.
-Rather than fill out a stack of paperwork upon entering a doctor’s office or hospital, patients can fill out those forms online through their computer or even their mobile device.
+Rather than fill out loads of paperwork upon entering a doctor’s office or hospital, patients can fill out forms online.
 This saves time, increases accessibility, and improves the overall experience.

 In addition, healthcare service portals offer access to medical results and records.
 For such enhanced experiences, most patients are willing to share their information.

 Yet thanks to hackers, not everything has gone to plan.
 In fact, healthcare data breaches are on the rise, with numerous attacks already reported in 2018.
-For example, a phishing email duped a Florida Medicaid employee, with the result that the personal health information of more than 30,000 patients was put at risk.
+For example, a phishing email duped a Florida Medicaid employee.
+As a result, the personal health information of more than 30,000 patients was put at risk.
 In 2017, the HHS Breach Notification Database reported there were 125 hacking and/or IT-related incidents that affected the PHI of 500 or more people.

 Indeed, IT leaders in all industries are painfully aware of the data security threat.
 For example, a Ponemon Institute survey found that nearly 70 percent of chief information security officers believe their organization will be a victim of a cyberattack or data breach this year.
 According to David Wagner, president and CEO of Zix Corporation, a leader in email data protection, “If companies want to make 2018 any different from 2017, they need to be realistic about and prepared for this dynamic threat landscape.
 Too often, insufficient cybersecurity solutions are put in place because organizations either believe that cybersecurity is too obstructive to their operations or because they rely on users to follow cybersecurity protocols.
 Instead, organizations should focus on practices that are both easy to implement and easy to use.”